 - IMU-856 in celiac disease: Based on the positive data from the phase 1b clinical trial, testing IMU-856 in celiac disease patients during periods of gluten-free diet and gluten challenge, the company is actively preparing for clinical phase 2 testing of IMU-856 in OACD patients.

 Financial and Operating Results

-For the six months ended June 30 ,2022, G&A expenses were $8.1 million, as compared to $7.1 million for the same period ended June 30, 2021.
-The $1.0 million increase was primarily due to personnel expenses, $0.3 million of which is related to non-cash stock compensation expense and the remainder of which is related to an increase in headcount.
+For the six months ended June 30, 2023, G&A expenses were $8.1 million, as compared to $8.0 million for the same period ended June 30, 2022.
+The $0.1 million increase was primarily due to (i) a $0.6 million increase across numerous categories, partially offset by a decrease of $0.5 million in personnel expense in general and administrative which was primarily due to non-cash stock-based compensation decrease.

-- Cash and Cash Equivalents as of June 30, 2022 were $88.1 million, which management expects to be sufficient to fund operations into the fourth quarter of 2023.
+Cash, Cash Equivalents and Investments as of June 30, 2023 were $77.3 million.
+With these funds, Immunic expects to be able to fund its operations into the fourth quarter of 2024.

 An archived replay of the webcast will be available approximately one hour after completion on Immunic’s website at: ir.imux.com/events-and-presentations.